hariharansr2004/Java-Cheat-Sheet/README.md

 ### Can we call a static variable by using objects?
 - Yes, we can call a static variable directly by using object but it’s called object cloning and we should not call static variable by using object.

-### Can we use instance variables in static method?
+### Can we directly use instance variables in static method?
 - No, an instance variable cannot be accessed directly inside a static method because instance variables belong to an object (instance) of a class.
-Each object has its own copy.
+So, to access the instance variables we need the object.

 ### Diff b\w null and 0’s
 - 0 is value and null is nothing where we create an empty memory